Donate Sponsor

 • Provide food and water for long car journeys

 If you’re emigrating, you might be concerned about the impact on your cat.
-For many healthy cats, emigrating shouldn’t be an issue as long as you have the relevant documents and vaccinations.
+For many healthy cats, emigrating shouldn’t be an issue as long as they have the relevant documents and vaccinations.

-If your cat is elderly or has a serious health condition, it is possible that the journey could be too stressful and it may be best to find them a new home.
-It’s normal to experience ‘rehoming a cat guilt’ in this situation and we’d recommend talking to your vet before making any decisions.
+If your cat is elderly or has a serious health condition, it’s possible that the journey could be too stressful, and it may be best to find them a new home.
+It’s normal to experience guilt over rehoming your cat in this situation, and we’d recommend talking to your vet before making any decisions.

 Find out more about foreign travel and cats